 She was a student at Florida Atlantic University at the time of her death.
-Her funeral was held Friday, according to CNN.
+Her funeral was held Friday,

 Jared Moskowitz, Florida’s emergency management director and a former state representative from Parkland, said, “Now is the time for the Florida Legislature to help.”